postperception/pp-gpsd-py3/README.rst

 Python3 GPSD client
 ===================

-This is a library for polling gpsd in Python3.
+This is a library for polling gpsd in Python3, forked from `gpsd-py3`.

+We forked it to add a couple of things:

+1. Warning message to indicate if `/etc/default/gpsd` is correctly configured.
+2. `get_current_as_dict()` to enable synchronous snapshots of useful information from a parsed response.

 Installation
 ------------